Posted January 11th, 2019 by Amy Danise

-Liability car insurance pays out when you cause a car accident.
+Liability car insurance pays others when you cause a car accident.
 It will pay for the medical bills and property damage for others.
-Here are important things to know about liability insurance for your car:
+Here are important things to know about liability insurance:

 - Liability car insurance does not pay for any damage to your own car.
-If you want that type of insurance, buy comprehensive and collision insurance.
+If you want that type of coverage, buy collision and comprehensive insurance.
 If you have a car loan, your lender probably already requires them.

 Is car insurance required in every state?

-No, not all states require car insurance.
+No, not all states require liability insurance.
 But every state except New Hampshire requires some form of "financial responsibility."
-In many states you can skip car insurance and instead post a bond or deposit cash with the state.
-Most people find it easier to buy car insurance rather than give the state about $50,000 or more.
+In those states, you can skip car insurance and instead post a bond or deposit cash with the state.
+Most people find it easier to get car insurance quotes and buy insurance rather than give the state about $50,000 or more.

 Alaska residents who live in areas not connected to roads are not required to register their cars or buy car insurance.

 Liability car insurance is often written as a series of three numbers, such as 100/300/50.
 Here's what it means: